 Bob's guests are Juan Gonzalez and Joseph Torres, authors of News for All the People: The Epic Story of Race and the American Media, a sweeping account of the class and racial conflicts in American news media, from the first colonial newspaper to the internet age.
 It chronicles key government decisions that created our nation's system of news, major political battles over the role of the press, and the rise of media conglomerates and epoch-defining technologies.
 The book reveals how racial segregation in the media distorted the news and unearths numerous examples of how publishers and broadcasters actually fomented racial violence through their coverage.
 And it illuminates how Black, Latino, Asian, and Native American journalists fought to create a vibrant yet little-known alternative and democratic press and then, beginning in the 1970s, forced open the doors of the major media companies.

-Glenn Greenwald is a former Constitutional and civil rights litigator and is the author of two New York Times Bestselling books on the Bush administration's executive power and foreign policy abuses.
-His just-released book, With Liberty and Justice for Some, is an indictment of America's two-tiered system of justice, which vests political and financial elites with immunity even for egregious crimes while subjecting ordinary Americans to the world's largest and most merciless penal state.
+Glenn Greenwald is a former Constitutional and civil rights litigator and is the author of two New York Times bestselling books on the Bush administration.
+His recent book, With Liberty and Justice for Some, is a look at what he calls America's two-tiered system of justice, where political and financial elites are rarely punished for financial crimes, yet ordinary Americans are subject to the world's largest and most merciless penal state.
 Greenwald was named by The Atlantic as one of the 25 most influential political commentators in the nation.
 He is the recipient of the first annual I.F.
-Stone Award for Independent Journalism, and is the winner of the 2010 Online Journalism Association Award for his investigative work on the arrest and oppressive detention of Bradley Manning. www.salon.com
+Stone Award for Independent Journalism, and is the winner of the 2010 Online Journalism Association Award for his investigative work on the arrest and detention of Bradley Manning.

 The son of a union miner and activist, Gerard went to work at a nickel smelter in his hometown of Sudbury, Ontario, at age 18.
 As a young man, he studied economics and political science at Laurentian University, where he later received an honorary doctorate of laws degree.
 Gerard was awarded a second honorary doctorate of laws degree, this one from the University of Guelph in Canada, in recognition of his contributions to social justice.
 Gerard was appointed International President on Feb.
 28, 2001 by the USW's International Executive Board to succeed the late George Becker, who had retired.
 That November, Gerard was elected by acclamation in union-wide elections.
 Previously, Gerard was the union's International Secretary-Treasurer (1994-2001), the National Director for Canada (1991-1994) and Director of District 6 in Ontario (1986-1991).
 In 2005, Gerard led a ticket of International Officers and District Directors who, for the first time in the union's history, were elected without opposition.
 He was again re-elected by acclamation in 2009 and was installed in his current term on March 1, 2010.
 Call and Comment during this Live Program www.usw.org